 Business travel has significantly decreased due to COVID-19, but now it’s more important than ever to make sure you’re covered while traveling.
-Staying covered means more than just masks (and they are required, so check out these helpful mask tips).
+Staying covered means more than just masks.
 Consult these components of your health insurance to ensure that your travel checklist is complete.

 1. Check your travel coverage.

 Your health insurance plan may offer travel services you may not even know about.
 At Priority Health, members have 24/7 access to Assist America® at no extra cost.
 It’s available whenever members are more than 100 miles from home or in another country.
 Coverage includes:

 - Medical emergency services: Access to quality medical care including medical referrals, emergency medical evacuation, prescription assistance and more.

 - Travel emergency services: Help with lost luggage or documents, legal and interpreter referrals and care for minor children and pets when experiencing a travel emergency.
 Plus, pre-trip planning services including visa and immunization requirements, security and natural disaster alerts and more.